 your life is a blooming tulip, white and un-whittled, wet and un-warm. in its peopled loneliness, you’re discovering desire, unearthing the live wire that will tie you to the things you will never have. you’re opening a lovebook of longings.

-That April, a few days after you begin seeing him, your coach introduces him to you all.
+A few days after you begin seeing him, your coach introduces him to you all.
 He is average in height, not very slim, not very muscled, but with a bushy beard.
 He says he used to lecture in Nsukka, but this is what the love of football has turned him into: a coach.
 A whistle between his pink lips, he dishes out instructions in English, sharing balls and having each of you bounce it up to a hundred times, saying, “Terrific, terrific,” clapping softly.

 Later he asks you all, one by one, to say any other thing you are talented in, any other thing you want to be aside footballer.
 When it gets to your turn, you say, “Musician.”